zuri-training/Pro_Team_41_Chunk-File/README.md

 > Implementing the frontend of the platform according to design specifications

 ### User Flow
-> Unauthenticated User:
+> #### Unauthenticated User:
-- User starts flow by entering the Landing page from the link and can check through who we are and the services we can offer.
+1. The user visits the Landing page and can view the platform's features.
-- Users can access the platform's documentation and other resources on the header section.
+2. The user can access the platform's documentation and other pages on the header section.
-- The moment an unauthenticated user signs up, they are authorised to access the plaform's chunking features and their journey continues.
+3. The user can create an account by navigating to the sign up page.
+When they successfully create an account, they are authorised to access the dashboard where they can chunk and save their files.

-> Authenticated User:
+> #### Authenticated User:
-- The user now has full access to all our services and can chunk any CSV or JSON file he wants
+1. The user now has full access to all our services and can chunk any CSV or JSON file he wants
-- The user has a dashboard where he can upload, chunk, save or download files at any time.
+2. The user has a dashboard where he can upload, chunk, save or download files at any time.
-- The user also has a setting, profile, and chunk history page that he can access anytime he logs in.
+3. The user also has a account settings page that they can access anytime they log in.

 ## Product Specialization